Meet Alex Caspero

 A few weeks ago, BL and I were dining at one of my favorite Sacramento restaurants, Blackbird.
 Since we do go out to eat fairly often, I try to stick to choosing either an appetizer or a dessert so I can enjoy my entree without guilt.
 That way, I’m not too tempted to overeat.
 Of course try is the operative word here.
 Sometimes, we throw caution to the wind and order it all.
 Which is exactly what happened at Blackbird, as I attacked a beet salad appetizer plus a giant vegan burger and fries.
 But, once I scanned the dessert menu and saw this poached pear, I immediately knew we weren’t leaving without a taste.
 I’m so happy I made room for a few bites as this did not disappoint.

 So, like I do with 94% of the meals I try while dining out, I went home to recreate this one with my own twist.
-If you haven’t tried poached pears before, it’s much easier than it looks!
+If you haven’t tried poached pears in red wine before, it’s much easier than it looks!
 Since it can be made a day ahead, it’s also a great dessert option for a dinner party.
 If you’re looking for an alternative to heavy pies for Thanksgiving, try this light poached pear recipe!

 Let’s get poaching!